 A few feathers in her cap

-A prolific student scientist, Madeleine is a graduate research assistant in the Perry Lab, which is led by College of Agriculture, Biotechnology & Natural Resources' Associate Professor Perry J. Williams and supported by the College's Experiment Station.
+A prolific student scientist, Madeleine is a graduate research assistant in the Quantitative Ecology Lab, which is led by College of Agriculture, Biotechnology & Natural Resources' Associate Professor Perry J. Williams and supported by the College's Experiment Station.

 "Madeleine is driven by an intense desire to positively contribute to the scientific process," Riecke said.